roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 All of the Models for an app are defined in the app's `models.py` file.

-Let's go ahead and type in the above code.
+Let's create the `Cat` Model by typing in the above code.

 Note that each field (attribute) is represented by a Field class, e.g., `CharField`.
-Here are the [docs of available Field types](https://docs.djangoproject.com/en/2.1/ref/models/fields/#model-field-types) - there's plenty of 'em, and you can even create custom ones too!
+Here are the [docs of available Field types](https://docs.djangoproject.com/en/2.1/ref/models/fields/#model-field-types) - there's plenty of options.

-It's important to note that the Field types for a Model don't just determine the column's data type in the table, Django also uses this information to:
+It's important to note that the Field types for a Model don't just determine the column's data type in the table, Django also uses this information:

-- Determine the default HTML [widget](https://docs.djangoproject.com/en/2.1/ref/forms/widgets/) to render in forms for the Model.
+- To determine the default HTML [widget](https://docs.djangoproject.com/en/2.1/ref/forms/widgets/) to render in forms for the Model.
 For example, a `CharField` uses a `<input type="text">` as its _widget_, whereas, a `TextField` uses a `<textarea>`.
-- Implement some validation in automatically-generated forms
+- To implement some validation in automatically-generated forms

 #### Review Questions